artem-zinnatullin/RxJava/docs/Transforming-Observables.md

 **ReactiveX documentation:** [http://reactivex.io/documentation/operators/flatmap.html](http://reactivex.io/documentation/operators/flatmap.html)

-Applies the given `io.reactivex.functions.Function` to the item emitted by a `Maybe` or `Single`, where that function returns a `java.lang.Iterable`, and returns a `Flowable` that emits the elements from this `Iterable`.
+Applies the given `io.reactivex.rxjava3.functions.Function` to the item emitted by a `Maybe` or `Single`, where that function returns a `java.lang.Iterable`, and returns a `Flowable` that emits the elements from this `Iterable`.

 ### flattenAsFlowable example